ksourign/Electronic-Inventory-Management-Program/README.md

 ## Electronic Inventory Management System
-Users can easily query inventory data through a terminal-based menu by providing 3 CSV files to merge, and they will receive generated CSV reports of the full inventory data.
+Users can easily query inventory data through a terminal-based menu by providing 3 CSV files to merge, and they will receive generated CSV reports of merged inventory data.

 **Business Problem:** Company wants to query inventory data easily, but data for 1 item is in 3 separate csv files.
 Data from csv files must be merged to create reports.